Results of the Test

 <!--1d6 uses only the first 255 commits because git gc became unbearably slow.-->

-All data parsed together, except for Mercurial via dispatch() (because it offers no new information) and the aggressive garbage collection in git, because that is much too slow.:
+First we’ll look at all data parsed together, except for Mercurial via dispatch() (because it offers no new information) and the aggressive garbage collection in git, because that is much too slow.:

 The size shown in the legend shows the minimum size, which the repository has directly after a manual garbage collection and a size close to the maximum size.
 Since the data is not perfectly the same, the minimum size can deviate.
 I did not calculate the standard-deviation (for time reasons), so it can only be estimated.
 If the sizes differ by 3 MiB or less, treat them as equal.

-The aggressive garbage collection in git (git gc --aggressive):
+Then we add aggressive garbage collection in git (git gc --aggressive):